Heart of Yosemite park to close as crews battle blaze

 Yosemite Valley will be closed for at least four days beginning at noon Wednesday, along with a winding, mountainous, 20-mile (32-kilometer) stretch of State Route 41, park spokesman Scott Gediman said.

-“We’re asking people here tonight to leave tomorrow morning,” he said.
+“We’re asking people here tonight to leave tomorrow morning,” he said, adding that many people have already left.
 “And anyone that’s incoming tomorrow will get an email or phone call stating that their reservation is canceled.”

 The last time the 7.5-mile-long (12-kilometer-long) valley was closed because of fire was 1990, he said.

-Yosemite wasn’t under imminent danger from the Ferguson fire, officials were quick to point out.
-Authorities decided on the closure to allow crews to perform protective measures like burning away brush along roadways without having to deal with traffic in the park that welcomes 4 million visitors annually.
+Officials were quick to point out that Yosemite wasn’t under imminent danger from the Ferguson Fire.
+Authorities decided on the closure to allow crews to perform protective measures such as burning away brush along roadways without having to deal with traffic in the park that welcomes 4 million visitors annually.

 Yosemite Valley is the centerpiece of the visitor experience, offering views of landmarks such as Half Dome, Sentinel Dome, Bridal Veil Fall, El Capitan and Yosemite Falls.
-The glacial valley’s grand vista of waterfalls and shear granite faces has been obscured by a choking haze of smoke from a nearby fire.
+The glacial valley’s grand vista of waterfalls and shear granite faces has been obscured by a choking haze of smoke from the Ferguson Fire.

 Visitors are advised to “limit activity during the periods of poor air quality,” the park said in a statement.
 “Some facilities and services are closed or diminished.”